-UW-Extension has developed four one-page guides:
+UW-Extension has developed five guides:

 - How to check your free credit report

 - What to do with your credit report and how to fix errors